jbdamask/CallConnect-Particle/README.md

-## Call Connect for Particle Argon
+## Call Connect for Particle Boards
 LED animations to visualize connected device "calls" and connections.
-Code written for Particle Argon.
+Code written for Particle.

 ## Hardware
-* Particle Argon (Microcontroller)
+* Particle (Photon or Argon)
 * Neopixels
 * Button (will change to FSR in near future)